 I’m approaching this adventure with very little knowledge of writing aside from my work experience with memos, a class on composition I took in my last year of high school, and a lifetime of reading.
-The vocabulary and culture of the writing world seems very different from the land of industrial engineering, and I haven’t yet found a flowchart to success.
-I need to find some awesome resources to help me along!
+The vocabulary and culture of the writing world seem very different from the land of industrial engineering, and I haven’t yet found a flowchart to success.
+I need to find some resources to help me along!

 Here are some of the books, podcasts, videos, and classes I’ve been consuming on my quest: